 Access and correction

 You have a right to know about the personal information that the Green Team holds about you and to receive a copy of that information on request.
 You also have a right to request corrections to, or deletion of, the information that the Green Team holds about you.
 If you wish to exercise these rights, please contact us by post or email at the address shown in the ‘Contact’ section below.
 We will send you a copy of all the personal data held about you.
-Please apply in writing to: The Green Team Manager, 2 McLeod Street, Edinburgh, EH11 2ND
+Please apply in writing to: The Green Team CEO, 2 McLeod Street, Edinburgh, EH11 2ND

 We may need to update or modify this Privacy Statement at any time, and modifications are effective upon being posted on the Green Team website.
 You are responsible for reviewing this privacy statement periodically to ensure that you are aware of any changes to it.